BitCurator/documentation/docs/All Step-by-Step Guides/Forensics and Reporting Guides/Understanding Bulk Extractor Scanners.md

 Understanding Bulk Extractor Scanners
 =====================================

+*Note: The 2.x releases of bulk_extractor do not include the BEViewer GUI front end.*

 For help using the Bulk Extractor Viewer, please see the [Bulk Extractor Viewer tutorial](/documentation/BitCurator Environment/All Step-by-Step Guides/Forensics and Reporting Guides/Bulk Extractor Viewer).### Overview